Nolina brittoniana: Description

+Habitat

 The plant is limited to seven counties in Central Florida, where it grows in several habitat types.
 It is known from various kinds of Florida scrub habitat, hammocks, and sandhills.
 The habitat types are different in many ways but they all have dry, well-drained, low-nutrient sandy soils and are all maintained by wildfire.
 The plant is present on Lake Wales Ridge, home to many rare Central Florida endemic plants.
 It grows alongside Polygala lewtonii, Polygonum dentoceras, Polygonum basiramia, Paronychia chartacea subsp. chartacea, Persea humilis, Liatris ohlingerae, Hypericum cumulicola, Conradina brevifolia, Calamintha ashei, and Bonamia grandiflora.
 The plant is relatively widespread compared to other rare local plants, but most of the populations are small and some are made up of only female individuals.